Basic French Bread with Sprouted Flour

-A poolish is a starter sponge, similar to a sourdough starter but using commercial yeast.
+This recipes uses a poolish, a starter sponge similar to a sourdough starter but using commercial yeast.
 Creating the poolish gives the yeast time to activate before adding it to the flour, resulting in a springier, more robust loaf.

 1 cup water (213 grams)

 2 teaspoons salt (12g)

 Mix poolish ingredients and cover well with plastic wrap.
 Let rise for 12-14 hours at 70°F.

 Measure flour and add to a large mixing bowl.
 Mix in yeast.

 Add poolish and most of the water; the rest of the water depends on dough stickiness, lean toward sticky dough.
 Blend ingredients enough to get all flour incorporated.